|search engine by freefind|

-Eight herb essiac is the most effective essiac both in our experience and in the studies that have been done.
-Those in-the-know will not accept four herb blends.
+Eight herb essiac is the most effective essiac both in our experience and in the studies that have been performed on this tea.
+Those in-the-know will not use four herb blends.
 Eight herb essiac contains herbs that target liver health as well as colon health.
-Because the health of the body is dependent on both the liver and the colon, the complete essiac formula, rather than the shortened four herb version, does the best job.
+Because the health of the body is dependent on both the liver and the colon, the complete essiac formula, rather than the shortened four herb version, does the best job!

-There is certainly much confusion surrounding the herbal supplement essiac.
-We understand why you might not know who to believe.
+There is a tremendous amount confusion surrounding the herbal supplement known as "essiac."
+With so much contradictory information, we understand why you might not know who to believe!
 Some people claim that four herb essiac is superior, while others believe that eight herb essiac is the better choice.
-All of this has made it difficult for people to know what they are buying.
+All of this has made it difficult for people to know what choice is best for their health.

-The ultimate goal for those who sell essiac should be to eradicate the confusion and to help people in their fight against cancer and other diseases.
-That is why we include a plethora of information on essiac and cancer on this website, why we strive to offer top-notch customer service, and why we offer essiac at the lowest price we can and still stay in business.
+The ultimate goal for those who sell essiac should be to eradicate the confusion and to help assist people in their fight against cancer and other diseases.
+That is why we include a plethora of information on essiac and cancer on this website, why we strive to offer top-notch customer service, and why we offer essiac at the lowest price we can afford.

 Many companies employ scare tactics and misleading marketing claims in an attempt to scare you into spending lots of money on their very expensive essiac.
 You will NEVER get that here!
 Please give us a chance to prove to your that our essiac is the real stuff, and the best stuff you will find anywhere!

 The story of "Essiac" began with Rene Caisse.
 Caisse was a head nurse in an Ontario hospital, and she heard of an herbal recipe from an elderly female patient.
 The formula contained eight herbs.
 It was given to the woman years before by an Ojibway medicine man.
 The Ojibway medicine man had offered his help because he knew the woman was suffering from breast cancer.